FedDAG: Federated DAG Structure Learning: Methodology

 \subsection{Thresholding}

-As illustrated in the previous works~\citep{zheng2018dags,ng2019masked}, the solution of ALM just satisfies the numerical precision of the constraint.
+For continuous optimization, as illustrated in the previous work~\citep{ng2022masked}, we leverage Gumbel-Sigmoid to approximate the binary mask.
+That is to say, the exact $0$ or $1$ is hard to get.
+The other issue is raised by ALM since the solution of ALM only satisfies the numerical precision of the constraint.
 This is because we set $h_{tol}$ and $it_{max}$ maximally but not infinite coefficients of penalty terms to formulate the last sub-problem.
 Therefore, some entries of the output $\bm M = \mathbb{E}g_{\tau}(\bm U)$ will be near but not exactly $0$ or $1$.
 To alleviate this issue, $\ell_1$ sparsity is added to the objective function.
-Moreover, after obtaining $\bm M$, we use a hard threshold $0.5$ to prune the dense graph.
-If $\mathcal{G}({\bm M})$ is still not a DAG, we take iterative thresholding to cut off the edge with the minimum weight until the graph is acyclic.
+In our method, since all mask values are in $[0, 1]$, we take the median value $0.5$ as the threshold to prune the edges, which follows the same way in our baseline method MCSL~\citep{ng2022masked}.
+The iterative thresholding method is also taken to deal with the case that the learned graph is cyclic.
+This may happen if the number of variables is large ($40$ variables in our paper).
+Because, in numerical optimization, the constraint penalty exponentially decreases with the number of variables.
+To deal with the cyclic graph, we one-by-one cut the edge with the minimum value until the graph is acyclic.
+Until now, all continuous search methods for DAG learning suffer from these two problems.
+It is an interesting future direction to be investigated.